-Since electric heaters have virtually no moving parts to break down or wear out, electric heating is extremely reliable, and will normally provide a long service life compared to other systems.
+Plus, they require limited maintenance which makes them a user-friendly option for any household.
+Since electric heaters have virtually no moving parts to break down or wear out, electric heating is extremely reliable and will normally provide a long service life compared to other systems.

-And, because they are so safe, there is no maintenance or annual inspection required.
-On the other hand, other heating system, such as a gas boiler based systems and furnaces should be serviced and safety tested regularly.
+And because they are so safe, there is no annual inspection required.
+On the other hand, other heating systems such as gas boiler-based systems and furnaces should be serviced and safety tested regularly.

-Like any household product or appliance, the better you take care of electric heaters and fireplaces, the longer they will perform.
-If units are operated with an accumulation of dust or dirt on the element, it can cause build-up of heat and eventual damage.
+Like any household product, the better you take care of electric heaters and fireplaces, the longer they will perform.
+If units are operated with an accumulation of dust or dirt on the element, it can cause a build-up of heat and eventual damage.

-- Review the owner’s manual for directions specific to your unit.
-All Dimplex manuals are available on our website.
+Note: Before getting started, review the owner’s manual for directions specific to your unit.
+All Dimplex models are available on our website.

-By taking the time to clean your electric heaters, before the cool winter months arrive, you can ensure that your family will enjoy maximum comfort and safety.
+It’s also important to clean your electric heaters before the cool winter months arrive so you can ensure your family will enjoy maximum comfort and safety.